PurabSaini/fullstack-assessment/README.md

    The fetch request for subcategories does not include a category parameter specifying the selected category, resulting in an unfiltered response.

    Fix:
-   Update the fetch request to include the selected category as a query parameter.
+   Updated the fetch request to include the selected category as a query parameter.
 This ensures that getSubCategories retrieves only subcategories related to the selected category instead of receiving an unfiltered or undefined response.

 ## 2. Bug: Image Rendering Error